luetkemj/snail6/README.md

 The sixth iteration of snail.
 A roguelike built to learn how to build roguelikes.

-This iteration features a [canned ECS architecture](https://github.com/ddmills/geotic) mixed with a full bag and tips and tricks learned from the last 5 iterations.
+This iteration features a [canned ECS architecture](https://github.com/ddmills/geotic) mixed with a full bag of tips and tricks learned from the last 5 iterations.